Joe Castiglione: Career with the Red Sox

+Awards and honors

+In August 2014, Castiglione was inducted to the Boston Red Sox Hall of Fame, along with former players Roger Clemens, Pedro Martínez, and Nomar Garciaparra.

 On July 28, 2022, Castiglione was honored in a pregame ceremony at Fenway Park for his 40 years of broadcasting the Red Sox; the ceremony included Roger Clemens presenting Castiglione with a plaque.

-For the 2023 season, Castiglione will work a reduced role and only call 81 games as the primary announcer in order to spend more time with his family.
-He will work with Will Flemming and Sean McDonough as secondary announcers.
-Castiglione's former broadcast partner Lou Merloni will call remaining regular season games, in addition to 10 spring training games.
+On October 22, 2023, the Baseball Hall of Fame announced that Castiglione was one of 10 finalists for the 2024 Ford C. Frick Award, presented annually by the Hall of Fame for excellence in broadcasting.
+Castilgione had also been nominated as one of the ten finalists in 2023, but the award was presented to Chicago Cubs broadcaster Pat Hughes.
+On December 6, 2023, Castiglione was named as the 2024 recipient of the award, and later accepted the award during the Hall of Fame induction weekend in July 2024.

 Other work

-Castiglione has occasionally called college football and college basketball, most notably including games of Lafayette College and the University of Massachusetts-Amherst, where he worked alongside his oldest son, Duke, now with WCVB in Boston.
+Castiglione has occasionally called college football and college basketball, most notably including games of Lafayette College and the University of Massachusetts-Amherst, where he worked alongside his oldest son, Duke, who has worked as a sportscaster with WCVB in Boston.

-Castiglione is currently a lecturer in the department of Communication Studies at Northeastern University, where he teaches a course on sports broadcasting.
-Current Padres play-by-play announcer Don Orsillo and current Red Sox Spanish-language announcer Uri Berenguer were among his students and broadcast booth interns.
-He has also taught at Franklin Pierce University in New Hampshire.
+Castiglione has worked as a lecturer in the department of Communication Studies at Northeastern University, teaching a course on sports broadcasting.
+Play-by-play announcers Don Orsillo and Uri Berenguer were among his students and broadcast booth interns.
+Castiglione has also taught at Franklin Pierce University in New Hampshire.